moq-wg/moq-transport/draft-lcurley-warp.md

 Segment:

-: One or more group of pictures serialized into a container.
+: A sequence of video frames and/or audio samples serialized into a container.

 Presentation Timestamp (PTS):